Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 if I came to you and I offered you a robot

-that could do your job for you,
+that could do your job for you.

+Does that make you better off?
+Ed?
+I vote yes.
 Yeah, it's not hard, right?

 You would let it wear the headphones.
+You'd shave the robot's head.

-And you, Ed, Ed could be doing something else right now.
+And you, Ed, could be doing something else right now.
+You could be at the beach.

-You could be at the beach and I would have sent a long-haired robot in to do my half of this interview.
+And I would have sent a long-haired robot in to do my half of this interview.

-Scott looks a bit like a robot already
+Scott looks a bit like a robot already.

-and we'd all be at the beach.
+And we'd all be at the beach.
+I love the beach.

-I love the beach or whatever it is, whatever our higher passions were.
+Or whatever it is, whatever our higher passions were.

-Well that robot more or less exists and it's called AI.
+Well, that robot more or less exists and it's called AI.

-What an extraordinary moment we're in where we'll be able to get the robots to do our work for us and you and I can engage in finer things.
+What an extraordinary moment we're in where we'll be able to get the robot to do our work for us and you and I can engage in finer things.
+We'll take up opera singing and poetry and

 body surfing.

 Now, let's take the same scenario.
+I invent a robot,

 but I sell the robot to your boss.